 Helpful tips to avoid a ‘silly season’ financial hangover.

-What a year 2020 has been!
-Bushfires, storms, floods, pandemics, recession … it’s really thrown everything at us.
-But Australians are resilient people and here we are with the borders open (mostly) looking forward to more freedom of movement and being able to catch-up with family and friends for the upcoming holidays and celebrations.
+2021 has really thrown plenty our way ... pandemics, lockdowns, rising prices, storms, and floods.
+But Aussies are resilient and here we are with the borders open (mostly) looking forward to more freedom of movement and being able to catch-up with family and friends for the upcoming holidays and celebrations.

 It’s a time of year I love because it brings the family together.
 We eat, drink, play, and generally enjoy fun times.
 However, as a family, we don’t want anyone to end up with a financial hangover, like a credit card debt that puts you behind the eight ball as we start a new year.
 Over the years as a family we have introduced some family arrangements to help avoid that.
 I got to thinking that others might have some great ideas as well, so I’ve asked around the office, my family and friends, and this quick article is to share their tips with you.